-Stop drilling if caving conditions are encountered, and adopt a construction method that stabilizes the shaft walls.
+Stop drilling if caving conditions are encountered and adopt a construction method that stabilizes the shaft walls.

-Do not excavate a shaft within 2two shaft diameters (clear) of an open shaft excavation, or one in which concrete has been placed in the preceding 24 hr.
+Do not excavate a shaft within two shaft diameters (clear) of an open shaft excavation, or one in which concrete has been placed in the preceding 24 hr.

-Dispose of material excavated from shafts and not incorporated into the finished project in accordance withas shown on the plans and in conformance with federal, state, and local laws.
+Dispose of material excavated from shafts and not incorporated into the finished project as shown on the plans and in conformance with federal, state, and local laws.

-Provide suitable access, lighting, and equipment for proper inspection of the completed excavation and checking of the dimensions and alignment of shaftsshaft excavation.
+Provide suitable access, lighting, and equipment for proper inspection of the completed excavation and checking of the dimensions and alignment of shaft excavation.

 - 3.2.
 Core Holes.
 Take cores to determine the character of the supporting materials if directed.
 Use a method that will result in recovery of an intact sample adequate for judging the character of the founding material.
 Such cores should be at least 5 ft. deeper than the proposed founding grade or a depth equal to the diameter of the shaft, whichever is greater.
 Take these cores when the excavation is complete. - 3.3.
 Casing.
-Use casing when necessary to prevent caving of the material, to exclude ground waterexcluding groundwater, when slurry is used for hole stabilization, or when required as part of in conformance with the Contractor's Safety Plansafety plan.
+Use casing when necessary to prevent caving of the material, excluding groundwater, when slurry is used for hole stabilization, or when required in conformance with the Contractor's safety plan.
 Provide casing with an outside diameter not less than the specified diameter of the shaft.
 The portion of shaft below the casing may be as much as 2 in. smaller than the specified shaft diameter.
 No extra compensation will be made for concrete required to fill an oversized casing or oversized excavation.
 Use casing strong enough to withstand handling stresses and pressures of concrete and of the surrounding earth or water, and that is watertight, smooth, clean, and free of accumulations of hardened concrete.

-Use construction methods that result in a minimal amount of disturbed soil being trapped outside the casing.
+Use construction methods that result in a minimal amount of disturbed soil trapped outside the casing.
 This does not apply to temporary undersized casings used to protect workers inside shafts or to drilled shafts designed for point bearing only.

 Leave casing in place only if authorized or shown on the plans.
 Extract casing only after placing the concrete to an appropriate level.
-Maintain sufficientAlways maintain enough concrete in the casingat all times to counteract soil and water pressure.
+Always maintain enough concrete in the casing to counteract soil and water pressure.
 Rotate or move the casing up or down a few inches if necessary before and during concrete placement to facilitate extraction of the casing.